United and uniting churches

 In the developing world, this model has been attractive in countries where Protestants are a small minority of the population; by pooling resources and endorsing cross-attendance between denominations, churches can serve a wider geographical area.
 In the developed world, since the mid-20th century, and the rise of secularism worldwide, mainline Protestantism has shrunk, reducing the viability of many individual denominations maintaining parallel administrative structures.
 Among others, Reformed (Calvinist), Anglican, and Lutheran churches have merged, often creating large nationwide denominations.
 In some countries, Methodist and Congregational denominations have also merged.
 The phenomenon is much less common among evangelical, nondenominational and charismatic churches as new ones arise and many of them remain independent of each other, although in some cases instances of evangelical church congregations joining multiple denominations in a phenomenon known as "multi-denominationalism" does occur; but in most cases Evangelicals cooperate with each other through interdenominationalism while still maintaining denominational distinctions.

 Perhaps the oldest official united church is found in Germany, where the Protestant Church in Germany is a federation of Lutheran, United (Prussian Union) and Reformed churches, a union dating back to 1817.
 The first of the series of unions was at a synod in Idstein to form the Protestant Church in Hesse and Nassau in August 1817, commemorated in naming the church of Idstein Unionskirche one hundred years later.

 Around the world, each united or uniting church comprises a different mix of predecessor Protestant denominations.
 Trends are visible, however, as most united and uniting churches have one or more predecessors with heritage in the Reformed tradition and many are members of the World Alliance of Reformed Churches.
+In 2020, according to the World Christian Database, the online version of the World Christian Encyclopedia, published by Edinburgh University Press, the "Consult on Uniting and United Churches" reported 81,976,000 members of United and Uniting Churches globally.
+Ethiopia has an estimated 9 million members of United churches.